 To avoid such adverse outcomes, make it your goal to review your car allowance policy.
-By reimbursing your employees fairly, you provide certainty both to your valuable employees and your company.
+By reimbursing your employees fairly, you provide certainty to your valuable employees and your company.

 How Does Car Allowance Work?

 However, before setting up your car allowance policy, or reviewing the existing one, check the laws in your area.
-Some states have regulations requiring you to reimburse workers for using their cars for work.
+Some states have regulations requiring you to reimburse workers for business miles using their cars for work.

 One of the crucial steps is to consider how taxes are related to the car allowance method you choose and how they can impact the amount your employees take home.

-Is Car Allowance Taxable in the US?
+Is a Car Allowance Taxable Income in 2024?

 In the US, the car allowance tax can significantly reduce the amount your employee gets to cover their vehicle expenses, even by 30-40%.

-First of all, fuel prices rocketed, reaching the highest price since 2014 - in October 2021, Americans were paying $1 more for a gallon than in 2020.
+For example, fuel prices rocketed, reaching the highest price since 2014 - in October 2021, Americans were paying $1 more for a gallon than in 2020.
 On the other hand, the expense of insurance continued to increase.
 At the same time, various disruptions in the supply chain kept depreciation costs at a very low level.

+To correctly calculate the car allowance amount, you must know what expenses it should cover.
 If your company issues vehicles, your employee vehicle allowance will need to reimburse a much narrower set of expenses.